oopsliu/test18/gridThemePrompt.md

     `"appearance": { "grid": { "layout": "dynamic-grid" }, "width": "100%" },`

-9. **Validation checklist**:
+9. **Validation checklist before output**:

+   Before return the output JSON, make sure it must pass the following checklist:
     ✓ Every group contains at least one question
     ✓ All non-group questions are inside a group
     ✓ No group contains another group as a child

 ### Output: